Employing a personal assistant

 You must make sure that you have an agreement between yourself and the person you employ.
 It means that both you and your personal assistant will be clear about each other’s responsibilities.
-You must provide this within two months of taking on a new employee.
+This needs to be place from the day your PA starts work for you.

 GOV.UK has information on what should be included in the contract.
 Your direct payment support provider can also advise on this and provide you with a model contract.